 Saturday 11th March

 Gates open at 11:30 for Sandown Park’s taste of the Cheltenham Festival.
 Only three days before the start of the Festival, this ITV Racing broadcasted day is all about gathering your friends and getting geared up for the week ahead.
-The feature race, the Imperial Gold Cup is where future stars often make their mark.
+The feature race, the Matchbook Imperial Cup is where future stars often make their mark.
 Click here to view the full Race Schedule.
 Tickets from £16 for the Grandstand Enclosure and £22.40 for the Premier Enclosure when booked in advance.
 Children under 18 go FREE when accompanied by an adult.
 Tickets can be booked online or by calling 0344 579 3012.
 Hospitality is also available starting from £120, contact our hospitality team on 01372 47 77 47 for more details.

 Don’t miss the chance to interrogate a panel of trainers and jockeys ahead of the four-day Cheltenham Festival (Tuesday 14th - Friday 17th March).
 Discussions typically cover which races horses are heading for, their odds and how the horses have been going at home.Confirmed panelists are trainers Nicky Henderson and Alan King, jockey Jamie Moore, and host Nick Luck .
 There are approximately 400 spaces which sell out before the day, so be sure to book yours sooner rather than later.
 Tickets are £4 each and all profits go towards the Injured Jockeys Fund.
 Please note, admission to the racecourse must also be purchased or held.
 Book Preview Panel only